SGDInstitute/apollo/content/collections/pages/mblgtacc/step-by-step-guide.md

         content:
           -
             type: text
-            text: 'Our step by step guide takes you chronologically through the process of getting from your community to Lexington this November. '
+            text: 'Our step by step guide takes you chronologically through the process of getting from your community to Marquette this October. '
     type: content
     enabled: true
   -